agorelick/cancer_genomics_workshop/README.md

 ## 5. Look at aligned sequencing data on IGV

 ### Instructions
+1. Open IGV
-1. Extract the IGV application .zip file and run it.
+    * Mac: Extract the IGV application .zip file and run it.
+    * Windows: open it from the installation
-2. Select "Human (GRCh38/hg38)" as the reference genome
+3. Select "Human (GRCh38/hg38)" as the reference genome
-3. Load the patient's normal bam (N_sorted.bam) onto IGV (Go to: File -> Load From File -> Navigate to bams/N_sorted.bam)
+4. Load the patient's normal bam (N_sorted.bam) onto IGV (Go to: File -> Load From File -> Navigate to bams/N_sorted.bam)
+    * Windows: Home > cancer_genomics_workshop > bams > N_sorted.bam
-4. Go to gene TP53 (Type "TP53" in the search bar and click "Go"), then zoom in to view the reads.
+6. Go to gene TP53 (Type "TP53" in the search bar and click "Go"), then zoom in to view the reads.
     * Can you find any differences in the patient's genome from the reference genome (e.g. single-nucleotide polymorphisms, SNPs)?
 Are they heterozygous or homozygous?
-5. Without removing the N1 bam file, add a primary tumor bam file (PT1_sorted.bam) onto IGV (Go to: File -> Load From File -> Navigate to bams/N_sorted.bam)
+7. Without removing the N1 bam file, add a primary tumor bam file (PT1_sorted.bam) onto IGV (Go to: File -> Load From File -> Navigate to bams/N_sorted.bam)
     * Can you find any somatic mutations?
-6. Without removing N1 or PT1, add *sorted* bam files for LN1, Liv1, Lung1 onto IGV.
+8. Without removing N1 or PT1, add *sorted* bam files for LN1, Liv1, Lung1 onto IGV.
 (Right click on reads and select "squished" to see all reads.)
     * Can you find somatic mutations that arose early in the patient's cancer?
 Late in the cancer?
 How do we know?
     * Based on IGV (if you had to guess) are either the patient's lung or liver metastases seem more closely related to the locoregional lymph node (LN) metastasis?
     * Can you find any mutations present in multiple metastasis samples and absent in the primary tumor sample?
 What scenarios in cancer evolution can explain this (multiple answers!)